govindak-umd/Carla_Project/README.md

 ### Step 5 - Verify all python installations

 Do this by shifting to **/opt/carla-simulator/PythonAPI/examples** directory and trying out the Python Example Scripts

+### Important Carla Commands

+ - To launch Carla with a window

+        $ ./CarlaUE4.sh -opengl -quality-level=Low

+ - To launch Carla without a window

+        $ DISPLAY= ./CarlaUE4.sh -opengl